 5. Miles Bridges (SF Michigan State, So.)

 Nothing but respect to Bridges for making the decision to pass up a late lottery selection to play for a top-10 lock this year.
-All eyes are on East Lansing as the 6’7 is expected to lead a deep group late into March.
+All eyes are on East Lansing as the 6’7 wing is expected to lead a deep group late into March.
 That’s not too much to ask for a kid who averaged 16.9 points, 8.3 rebounds, and shot 39% on a decent volume of threes as a freshman.
 As a bit of a tweener, Bridges would really help himself by proving his handle has made strides.

 6. Mo Bamba (C Texas, Fr.)

 For a while, I was certain that Bamba was going to be ineligible due to accepting outside benefits.
 Thankfully we will get the chance to see the freakishly long post put on a show for the Longhorns.
 He has a long way to go as a reliable offensive player, but his defensive impact is going to be right up there in the country.
 NBA teams will salivate over the chance to develop a 7-footer with a soft touch, quickness, and a 7-foot-8 wingspan.

 7. Wendall Carter (PF Duke, Fr.)